From Emotionally Healthy to Unhealthy: When People or Situations Bring Out the Worst in You

 • Talk to someone trained to help—coach, therapist, mentor.
 No one wins points for toughing it out alone.

-• Journaling
+• Sleep

-Step 4: Reset Your Life Logistics
+Step 4: Edit Your Life

 • If you’re constantly overwhelmed, zoom out.
+Emotional well-being starts with the basics.

 • Are your expectations realistic?
 Are you over-committed?
 Is your calendar a cortisol trap?